microsoft/pxt-arcade/docs/skillmap/balloon/balloon4.md

 ```

-If those steps don't solve your problem, click "Replace my code" to replace the blocks in your workspace with new starter code.
+If those steps don't solve your problem, click <br/>"Replace my code"<br/>
+ to replace the blocks in your workspace with new starter code.

 hint~